Alex-Radu/alex-radu.github.io/_posts/fancy-setup.md

 ---
+title: Improving the Looks and the Dev environment
 summary: In this post I talk about how to set up some nice Gulp tasks that will help speed up development and also about my favourite SCSS feature
 tags: gulp, scss
 ---